-The American Mountain Guides Association (AMGA) requires all of its members to be ethical and professional in the conduct of their business and personal lives.
-This Code of Ethics applies to all members of the AMGA including apprentice, assistant, and certified guides, students, instructors, and licensed providers.
+The American Mountain Guides Association (“AMGA”) requires its members to be ethical and professional in the conduct of their business and personal lives.
+This Code of Ethics applies to accredited businesses and all members of the AMGA including apprentice, assistant, and certified guides, students, instructors, and licensed providers.
 It applies in all settings and circumstances including courses, work and volunteer roles, marketing, electronic communications, and social media.
 Any violation of this Code of Ethics and Conduct may result in disciplinary action.

-- The safety of the public is our concern, and where possible and practical, we must provide assistance to those having difficulty by offering help which is appropriate under the circumstances and if it does not compromise the safety of our clients.
+- Where possible and practical, we should provide assistance to persons having difficulty by offering help which is appropriate under the circumstances.
+In providing assistance to others, we should avoid compromising the welfare of our clients.

 - Our clients have the right to expect us to be up-to-date on the latest methods and techniques and to use appropriate and well-functioning equipment.

-- We must always be aware of our own physical, technical, and experiential limitations.
-We must use routes and terrain that are within our expertise and capabilities.
+- We must be aware of our own physical, technical, and experiential limitations.
+We should use routes and terrain that are within our expertise and capabilities.

-- As AMGA guides, whether certified, aspirant, or student, and as instructors and Members, we are expected to work within the permit, certification, and aspirant requirements of the country and/or land agency in or under which we intend to work.
-We are also required to obey all laws, rules, and regulations applicable to our guiding or other activities.
-AMGA Members should represent themselves fairly and adequately.
+- We must work within the regulatory, permit, certification, and aspirant requirements of the country and/or land management agency in or under which we intend to work.
+We must obey all laws, rules, and regulations applicable to our guiding or other activities.